salilab/imp_spatiotemporal_tutorial/doc/trajectory.md

 # Trajectory modeling step 2: representation, scoring function, and search process {#trajectories2}

-Trajectory modeling connects alternative snapshot models at adjacent time points, followed by scoring the trajectory models based on their fit to the input information, as described in full [here](https://www.biorxiv.org/content/10.1101/2024.08.06.606842v1.abstract).
+Trajectory modeling connects alternative snapshot models at adjacent time points, followed by scoring the trajectories based on their fit to the input information, as described in full [here](https://www.biorxiv.org/content/10.1101/2024.08.06.606842v1.abstract).

 ## Background behind integrative spatiotemporal modeling

 ### Representing the model {#trajectory_representation}

 We choose to represent dynamic processes as a trajectory of snapshot models, with one snapshot model at each time point.
-In this case, we computed snapshot models at 3 time points (0, 1, and 2 minutes), so a single trajectory model will consist of 3 snapshot models, one at each 0, 1, and 2 minutes.
-The modeling procedure described here will produce a set of scored trajectory models, which can be displayed as a directed acyclic graph, where nodes in the graph represent the snapshot model and edges represent connections between snapshot models at neighboring time points.
+In this case, we computed snapshot models at 3 time points (0, 1, and 2 minutes), so a single trajectory will consist of 3 snapshot models, one at each 0, 1, and 2 minutes.
+The modeling procedure described here will produce a set of scored trajectories, which can be displayed as a directed acyclic graph, where nodes in the graph represent the snapshot model and edges represent connections between snapshot models at neighboring time points.

 ### Scoring the model {#trajectory_scoring}

-To score trajectory models, we incorporate both the scores of individual snapshot models, as well as the scores of transitions between them.
-Under the assumption that the process is Markovian (*i.e.* memoryless), the weight of a trajectory model takes the form:
+To score trajectories, we incorporate both the scores of individual snapshot models, as well as the scores of transitions between them.
+Under the assumption that the process is Markovian (*i.e.* memoryless), the weight of a trajectory takes the form:

 \f[
 W(\chi) \propto   \displaystyle\prod^{T}_{t=0} P( X_{t} | D_{t}) \cdot \displaystyle\prod^{T-1}_{t=0} W(X_{t+1} | X_{t},D_{t,t+1})
 \f]

 where \f$t\f$ indexes times from 0 until the final modeled snapshot (\f$T\f$); \f$P(X_{t} | D_{t})\f$ is the snapshot model score; and \f$W(X_{t+1} | X_{t}, D_{t,t+1})\f$ is the transition score.
-Trajectory model weights (\f$W(\chi)\f$) are normalized so that the sum of all trajectory models' weights is 1.0.
+Trajectory weights (\f$W(\chi)\f$) are normalized so that the sum of all trajectory weights is 1.0.
 Transition scores are currently based on a simple metric that either allows or disallows a transition.
 Transitions are only allowed if all proteins in the first snapshot model are included in the second snapshot model.
 In the future, we hope to include more detailed transition scoring terms, which may take into account experimental information or physical models of macromolecular dynamics.

 ### Searching for good scoring models {#trajectory_searching}

-Trajectory models are constructed by enumerating all connections between adjacent snapshot models and scoring these trajectory models according to the equation above.
-This procedure results in a set of weighted trajectory models.
+Trajectories are constructed by enumerating all connections between adjacent snapshot models and scoring these trajectories according to the equation above.
+This procedure results in a set of weighted trajectories.

 ## Code for integrative spatiotemporal modeling {#trajectory_example}